e6on/Twitch-Streamer-Docker-Setup/README.md

 -   **24/7 Streaming:** Automatically finds and streams all videos in a directory, looping them continuously.
 -   **Hardware Accelerated:** Utilizes Intel QSV (VA-API) for efficient video encoding, keeping CPU usage low.
 -   **Dynamic Playlist:** Automatically detects new, deleted, or moved videos and restarts the stream to update the playlist.
+-   **Stall Detection & Auto-Recovery:** Automatically detects if the stream has frozen (e.g., due to a corrupted video file) and restarts FFmpeg to keep the stream online.
+-   **Problematic File Exclusion:** When a stall is detected, the problematic video is automatically added to an exclusion list (`./data/excluded_videos.txt`) to prevent it from disrupting the stream again.
 -   **Dockerized:** Easy to set up and run on any Linux system with Docker and a supported Intel GPU.
 -   **Media Validation:** Automatically validates video and audio tracks to prevent stream freezes from incompatible formats.
 -   **Highly Customizable:** Easily change stream resolution, framerate, bitrates, and ingest server via environment variables.